 After the meat has been fried, the next step is all up to you.

-The traditional Trenton way to eat pork roll is as a breakfast sandwich — two fried eggs, two slices of pork roll and cheese if you’re daring.
-But a pork roll sandwich is like art; it can be anything you want it to be.
+The traditional Trenton way to eat it is as a breakfast sandwich — two fried eggs, two slices of the titular meat, and cheese if you’re daring.
+But this sort of sandwich is like art; it can be anything you want it to be.

 Miller himself forgoes the egg altogether.
 “I like it without egg.
 I like a couple of very thin slices of pork roll fried on the hard side, on a lightly toasted kaiser roll with some cheddar cheese and some hot sauce.
 That’s my sandwich.”

-Pork roll sandwiches are part of the downtown Trenton diet, but up in North Jersey and Eastern Pennsylvania, pork roll is served as a side.
+While the sandwiches are part of the downtown Trenton diet, up in North Jersey and Eastern Pennsylvania, the meat is served as a side.
 “Some people will get it instead of bacon when they order eggs,” says Miller.
 “It’s a great substitute for bacon.
 And I think it tastes better.”

-For those with a refined palate who still want to try Jersey’s most beloved meat product, there’s the Pork Roll Cookbook by Jenna Pizzi, which includes recipes for making pork roll soup, pork roll deviled eggs and pork roll alfredo — which sounds as delicious as it does deadly.
+For those with a refined palate who still want to try Jersey’s most beloved meat product, there’s the Pork Roll Cookbook by Jenna Pizzi, which includes recipes for using it in soup, deviled eggs, and alfredo — which sounds as delicious as it does deadly.